soedinglab/spacepharer/README.md

 ### Downloading phage genomes

-As an alternative of creating target and control setDB, this module will download all available phage genomes from the NCBI GenBank FTP and create a target SetDB in the provided path. ```--reverse-setdb``` will additionally create control target setDB with the name targetSetDB_rev in the same path.
+As an alternative of creating target and control setDB, the `downloadgenome` module will download the provided list of URLs to phage genomes or a predefined list of phage genomes and create a target SetDB in the provided path. ```--reverse-setdb``` will additionally create a control target setDB with the name targetSetDB_rev in the same path.

-      spacepharer downloadgenome GenBank_2018_09 targetSetDB tmpFolder
+      spacepharer downloadgenome GenBank_phage_2018_09 targetSetDB tmpFolder

+A list of predefined phage catalogues can be shown by executing `downloadgenome` without additional parameters:

+      spacepharer downloadgenome

 ### Parsing spacer files

-If you wish to provide spacer files (CRT,PILER-CR or CRISPRDetect) as query, parsespacer will extract spacer sequences from each file and create a MMseqs2 sequence DB.
+If you wish to provide spacer files (CRT/MinCED, PILER-CR or CRISPRDetect) as query, parsespacer will extract spacer sequences from each file and create a sequence DB.
 Then use createsetdb to generate associated metadata.

     spacepharer parsespacer spacerFile1.txt [...spacerFileN.txt] queryDB
     spacepharer createsetdb queryDB querySetDB tmpFolder --extractorf-spacer 1